 Proof.
 Intervals with the same color do not intersect each other.
 So, the maximum number of intersection is n where n v-regions intersect.
-So, a depth-n interval is in k-kernel and T is k-crossing visible from such intervals.
-Among all such depth-n intervals we look for the one which has the smaller distance with the terrain. \Box
+So, a depth-n interval is in the k-kernel and T is k-crossing visible from such intervals.
+Among all such depth-n intervals we look for the one that has the smallest distance from the terrain.